jeremyfix/deeplearning-lectures/ClusterScripts/README.md

 These cluster scripts are used for accessing our GPU clusters if you have access to it.
 These clusters are scheduled with [OAR](http://oar.imag.fr/).

-**book.sh** : for booking a node
+For **booking** a node

-	zaza:$ book.sh -h
+	zaza:$ cscluster book -h

-	Usage :
+	Usage :  cscluster book
-	Books a node on the GPU cluster of CentraleSupelec Metz
+	Books a node on the CS Metz clusters

-	   -u, --user <login>          login to connect to CS Metz -c, --cluster <cluster>     uSkynet, cameron, tx (default: uSkynet), optional -w, --walltime <walltime>   in hours (default: 48), optional -h, --help                  prints this help message
+		-u, --user <login>          login to connect to CentraleSupelec Metz clusters -m, --machine <machine>     OPTIONAL, a specific machine -f, --frontal <machine>     OPTIONAL, the frontal : either term2.grid or phome (default: term2.grid) -c, --cluster <cluster>     the cluster (default: uSkynet) -w, --walltime <walltime>   in hours (default: 24) -h, --help                  prints this help messageUsage :  cscluster book

-**log.sh** : for logging to a booked node
+For **logging** to a booked node

-	zaza:$ log.sh -h
+	zaza:$ cscluster log -h

-	Usage:
+    Usage : cscluster log
-	Logs to an already booked node on the GPU cluster of CentraleSupelec Metz
+    Logs to an already booked node on the grid5000 cluster

-	   -u, --user <login>          login to connect to CS Metz -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
-If not provided a list of your booked JOB_ID will be displayed
-	   -h, --help                  prints this help message
+       -u, --user <login>          login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
+If not provided a list of your booked JOB_ID will be displayed -h, --help                  prints this help messageUsage : cscluster log

-**port_forward.sh**: for forwarding a port from a booked node to your localhost
+For **forwarding a port** from a booked node to your localhost

-	zaza:$ port_forward.sh -h
+	zaza:$ cscluster port_forward -h

-	Usage :
+    usage :  cscluster port_forward
     Forward a port from a machine you booked to your local computer

-	   -u, --user <login>          login to connect to CS Metz -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
-If not provided a list of your booked JOB_ID will be displayed
+       -u, --user <login>          login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
+If not provided a list of your booked JOB_ID will be displayed -m, --machine <MACHINE>     The booked hostname.
-	   -m, --machine <MACHINE>     The booked hostname, optional -k, --key <PATH_TO_KEY>     Use the provided ssh key for connection, optional -p, --port <PORT>           The distant port <PORT> will be binded to localhost:PORT -h, --help                  prints this help message
+       -p, --port <PORT>           The distant port <PORT> will be binded to 127.0.0.1:PORT -k, --key <PATH_TO_KEY>     Use the provided ssh key for connection -h, --help                  prints this help message

-**kill_reservation.sh** : for releasing a booked node
+For **releasing** a booked node

-	zaza:$ kill_reservation.sh -h
+	zaza:$ cscluster kill -h

-	Usage :
+    usage :  cscluster kill
-	Deletes a reservation on the GPU cluster of CentraleSupelec Metz
+    Deletes a reservation on the grid5000 cluster

-	   -u, --user <login>          Login to connect to CS Metz -j, --jobid <JOB_ID>        The JOB_ID to delete.
-If not provided a list of your booked JOB_ID will be displayed -h, --help                  Prints this help message
+       -u, --user <login>          Login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        OPTIONAL The JOB_ID to delete.
+If not provided a list of your booked JOB_ID will be displayed -j, --jobid all             Will kill all the jobs booked by <login>
+       -h, --help                  Prints this help message

 # Windows cluster scripts